witzulu/MyDagboek/README.md

     > List enchancement
     > task enhancement

+    # Note
+    For now it is recomended to use the Light theme. the other themes have not been tested and might have clashes (default is dark so please swithc to light before use)

 ## Features (currently implemented)
 1. Projects
     Projects allow you to group notebooks, boards, error reports,codesnippets, etc into one project.